openstack/openstack-manuals/doc/user-guide/source/dashboard_log_in.rst

 OpenStack dashboard — :guilabel:`Project` tab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Projects are organizational units in the cloud, and are also known as
+Projects are organizational units in the cloud and are also known as
 tenants or accounts.
 Each user is a member of one or more projects.
 Within a project, a user creates and manages instances.

 From the :guilabel:`Project` tab, you can view and manage the resources in a
 selected project, including instances and images.
 You can select the project
-from the drop down menu at the top left.
+from the drop-down menu at the top left.
 If the cloud supports multi-domain
 model, you can also select the domain from this menu.

 .. figure:: figures/dashboard_project_tab.png
    :width: 100%

    **Figure: Project tab**

 From the :guilabel:`Project` tab, you can access the following categories: